How to Clean a Hydrogen Water Bottle with PEM Technology

 PEM stands for Proton Exchange Membrane.
 This technology plays a vital role in electrolysis, the process through which hydrogen water generators create hydrogen-rich water.
 PEM ensures that only pure hydrogen is infused into the water, as it allows protons to pass through while filtering out impurities and oxygen.

 Proper cleaning of the PEM is crucial for maintaining its efficiency.
-Here are the steps and solutions you can use:

 1. Distilled Water Flush: Distilled water is an excellent cleaning agent as it does not contain minerals that can clog the membrane.
 Use it to flush the system every few weeks.
 Simply run a cycle with distilled water instead of tap water.